Xablu/Xablu.WebApiClient/README.md

 ## Example <a name="examples"></a>

-Make sure to check out more examples in the Console Test App in the package.
+Make sure to check out more examples in the [Test Console App](TestConsoleApp) in the package.
 Down here is an example call for connecting with a Web API service through Refit:

-The Console App is locating here:[Console App](TestConsoleApp)

 Abstract:
 ```